willllhallll/protonvpn-tray-status/README.md

 ## Install and Start

 To install on Linux, clone this repository into the `/opt/` directory.
-To launch, run the following command:
+To launch from the terminal in the background, use `nohup` to wrap the following command:

 `nohup python3 /opt/protonvpn-tray-status/tray.py &`

+Don't forget the `&` at the end!

-To launch on boot, add the above to your startup app list.
-On Ubuntu, this is managed in settings by searching for "Startup Applications".
+To launch on boot, add the following command to your startup app list - on Ubuntu, this is managed in settings by searching for "Startup Applications":

+`python3 /opt/protonvpn-tray-status/tray.py`

 ### Authentication Note